jxph025319/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ==========================================================

+The ``certificates_generatedcertificate`` table tracks the state of certificates issued for a course.
+You can use this table to understand which of your learners received a certificate.

+This table stores a "snapshot" of the grade the learner earned at the time of certificate generation.
+This table does not contain a complete record of course grades.
+This table also does not include records for audit learners in courses that have on-demand certificates.
+For more grade and passing information, see the :ref:`grades_persistentcoursegrade` table or the :ref:`grades_persistentsubsectiongrade` table, or view the :ref:`grade report <partnercoursestaff:Access_grades>` that is available on the instructor dashboard.

+The ``certificates_generatedcertificate`` table is populated in two ways.

+* For courses that offer on-demand certificates, rows are updated when a learner requests a certificate or when edX staff triggers a regrade.
+In these courses, most entries are for learners who are in a certificate eligible track and have passed the course.
-The ``certificates_generatedcertificate`` table tracks the state of certificates and final grades for a course.
-The table is populated when a script is run to grade all of the learners who are enrolled in the course at that time and issue certificates.
-The certificate process can be rerun and this table is updated appropriately.
+* For other courses, certificates are issued in batches by a script. / This script generates grades for learners who are enrolled in the course at that time and issues certificates. // This script creates a row for each learner who is enrolled in the course at that time and issues certificates. / If the certificate process is run again, the table is updated.

 A sample of the heading row and two data rows in the ``certificates_generatedcertificate`` table follows.